MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/management/materialized-views/materialized-view-create.md

     }
     ```

 1. The following example demonstrates the use of the `source_ingestion_time_from` property in the backfill-by-move-extents option.
+Using both `source_ingestion_time_from` and `move_extents_from` indicates the materialized view is backfilled from 2 different sources:
+   * **The `move_extents_from` table:** `DedupedT` in the example below.
+This table should include all historical data to backfill.
+You can optionally use `effectiveDateTime` property to include only extents in `DedupedT` whose `MaxCreatedOn` is greater than `effectiveDateTime`.
+   * **The source table of the materialized view:** `T` in the example below.
+Backfill from this table only includes records whose [ingestion_time()](../../query/ingestiontimefunction.md) is greater than `source_ingestion_time_from`.
+The `source_ingestion_time_from` property should only be used to handle the possible data loss in the short time between preparing the table to backfill from (`DedupedT`) and the time the view is created.
+Don't set this property too far in the past as this will start the materialized view with a significant lag, which might be hard to catch up with.

-Let's assume the current time is `2020-01-01 03:00`.
-In the example, table `DedupedT` is a deduped table of `T`.
+   In the following example, let's assume the current time is `2020-01-01 03:00`.
+Table `DedupedT` is a deduped table of `T`.
 It includes all historical data, deduplicated until `2020-01-01 00:00`.
 The following `create` command uses `DedupedT` for backfilling the materialized view using the *move extents* method and will also include all records in `T` that were ingested since `2020-01-01`:

     <!-- csl -->
     ```kusto